Find Affordable College Courses

 $11,620 Average Tuition & Fees

-You’ll join some of the best and brightest minds around you if you attend The University of Alabama.
-The school came in at #3 on this year’s Best Value Civil Engineering Schools in Alabama list.
-Located in the small city of Tuscaloosa, UA is a public college with a fairly large student population.
+You’ll be in good company if you decide to attend The University of Alabama.
+It ranked #3 on our 2023 Best Value Civil Engineering Schools in Alabama list.
+Located in the city of Tuscaloosa, UA is a public school with a very large student population.

 Read More…